 Signs Your Child May Be a Sociopath

-So, as a parent what should you be looking for to know if your child might have APD?
+As a parent what should you be looking for to know if your child might have APD?

 These are 5 signs that your suspicion might be correct.
 Keep in mind that all children go through phases where they tell lies or act uncharacteristically.
 This doesn’t necessarily make them a sociopath.
 But, if you are seeing these signs regularly it might be time to talk to a mental health professional.

-Sign 1: They Show No Regard for Right and Wrong
+They Show No Regard for Right and Wrong

-It’s commonplace for very young children to not fully grasp the difference between right and wrong, but research shows that by the age of two kids should start to understand this concept.
+It’s commonplace for very young children to not fully grasp the difference between right and wrong, but research shows that by the age of two, kids should start to understand this concept.

-Another sign is frequent lying.
 It’s important to note that they don’t just lie, but lie with no guilt.
 It’s the lack of guilt that makes it different from typical juvenile lying, which is commonplace.
 Children with APD often lie with little to be gained and lie in situations that won’t get them out of trouble.

-Sign 3: They Act in Manipulative Ways
+They Act in Manipulative Ways

 Children and adults with APD are often very manipulative.
 This manipulation may be to get what they want or in some cases, it may just be because they have the ability to manipulate another person.